October 19, 2020

 The neighbouring park to Minna’s home is called “Alppipuisto”, the Alp park.
 With its rocky hills and beautiful old trees it has offered the daily playground for Minna during spring.
 A run up and down the rocks, a walk or a spontaneous parkour, whatever the park invites her to do, to play with.
 Her daily visits also offered silent moments for observations: seeing the little spots of snow slowly fading away and leaves starting to sprout in the trees.
 Or making the most out of the only social interaction that was appropriate during the spring corona peek: sitting on the hill two meters apart from each other, drinking lukewarm beer with a friend.
 With only plus four degrees, enjoying the first warm sun rays thinking “how wonderful a terrace we have here”.

 Minna’s carnivalesque attitude makes it very liberating to talk to her.
-Connected by the internet between Alppila (also named after the Alps) and Schöneberg (also named after a more modest hill), we catch up with what has happened in our lives during 2020.
+Connected by the internet between Alppila (also named after the Alps) and Schöneberg (also named after a more modest hill), we catch up with what has happened in our lives.
 With her humorous approach, though, it feels as if all difficulties and uncertainties are somehow turned upside down.

 We talk: About the end of humanity, the climate emergency, deserted cities during the first corona peak in spring, and our challenges of running our own companies.
 These horrible and difficult things turn into narrations of Helsinki’s newly golden sun and warm autumn nights, how the wonderfully beautiful things are rooted in such difficult topics.
 This combination of such seemingly impossible opposites creates not only a special humour but also new levels of meaning for the topics.
 It is not twisting the climate emergency into something positive, but rather demonstrating the dark side of the overly warm autumn nights.